How much did you say you spend on AdWords?

 In AdWords, the most important factor is whether your cost-per-lead/conversion/acquisition (CPA) is driving a positive return.
 In order to accurately and effectively measure this you need to know your Client Acquisition Cost (CAC).

 Every business, no matter the industry, needs to consider their client acquisition cost.
-Once you know that figure, and your Google AdWords account is optimised based on these numbers, it really doesn't matter how much you're spending, as long as your cost-per-conversion is less than your client acquisition cost.
+Once you know that figure, and your Google Ads account is optimised based on these numbers, it really doesn't matter how much you're spending, as long as your cost-per-conversion is less than your client acquisition cost.

 It’s pretty obvious isn't it?
 Anyone would understand that you shouldn’t spend more to acquire a client than what you’ll profit from them.